ucb-sts/sts/walkthrough.md

 One particularly useful feature of the Fuzzer is that you can drop into interactive mode, described next, by hitting ^C at any point in the execution.
+You can then return to Fuzzer by hitting ^D.

 ### Interactive Mode